All Episodes

 And he thought it was necessary.

-It's necessary to manufacture consent in order to make sure that we, what he called the responsible men, Can run the affairs of the world without being bothered.
+It's necessary to manufacture consent in order to make sure that we, what he called the responsible men, can run the affairs of the world without being bothered.

-The people, you become a responsible man if you're serving the interests of concentrated private power.
+And what he didn't say, but what is crucial is your point, that people, you become a responsible man if you're serving the interests of concentrated private power.

 Otherwise, you're not.